joaovpassos/USP-Programs/README.md

 [Ep12](https://github.com/joaovpassos/USP-Programs/blob/main/files/escritora.py) - This is a program that generates quotes based on Machado de Assis books.

 [Ep13](https://github.com/joaovpassos/USP-Programs/blob/main/files/agentes.py) - This is a program that try to explain the segregation in society, showing how people try to leave near to other peoples like them.

+# MAT0112
+Here are some programs to help to calculate some operations with vectors.

+[Vectors](https://github.com/joaovpassos/USP-Programs/blob/main/ang_entre_vet.py) - It helps to calculate the angle between two vectors, dot product and vector product.